Michelle Sheridan, Talent Development Manager at Urbint

 So how can you use L&D to build your company’s brand?

-Continuous professional development opportunities help employer brands stand out as a great place to work.
+Having an L&D program that offers continuous professional development opportunities help employer brands stand out as a great place to work.
 OverDrive, a digital distributor, provides employees with a professional development handbook that showcases different L&D opportunities throughout the company.
-It helps employees determine a schedule for their development activities with frequent encouragement and reinforcement from their manager.
+It helps employees determine a schedule for their learning and development activities with frequent encouragement and reinforcement from their manager.

 Learning initiatives should not be restricted to managers or employees with more seniority.
 For L&D programming to have a positive effect on your employee brand, opportunities should be available throughout the company to whoever might want them.
 Junior employees need just as much encouragement and attention as senior employees.
 Cultivating the skills of your management team while ignoring the development of entry-level employees or individual contributors is a recipe for disaster.
 This can lead to greater employee retention and longevity, ensuring that those entry-level employees remain and grow to larger roles within the company.